varnish/Varnish-Book/varnish_book.rst

 - run on modern hardware (64-bit multi-core architectures),
 - work with the kernel, not against it,
 - to translate Varnish Configuration Language (VCL) to C programming language,
-- be extendible via Varnish Modules (Vmods), and
+- be extendible via Varnish Modules (VMODs), and
 - reduce lock-contention via its workspace-oriented shared memory model.
 .. - Innovation, not regurgitation